Extreme event probability estimation using PDE-constrained optimization and large deviation theory, with application to tsunamis: Acknowledgments

 \section{Acknowledgments}

 We appreciate helpful discussions with Randall LeVeque, Marsha Berger, Jonathan Weare, Gregor Gassner and Stefan Ulbrich.
 We would like to thank the anonymous referees for their thoughtful comments and suggestions that helped us improve our paper.
+We also thank Elisabeth Ullmann and Jules Pertinand for discussions on the additional assumptions required for \cref{lm:SO,thm:SO}.